Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: The Symphony no. 2 in E minor was presumed by Satina to be Rachmaninoff's but appears in fact to have been by Rabaud.
+Notes: The Symphony no. 2 in E minor was presumed by Satina to be Rachmaninoff's but was in fact by Rabaud.
 According to the reviews, the symphony was conducted by the concertmaster, Thaddeus Rich, as Stokowski became indisposed.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
 Review 2: Philadelphia Inquirer 1919.03.29 p.
 10.

 March 29 1919